albergm02/OperativeSystems-ThePerchRoute/README.md

-# 🧠🍝 Filosofos: The Dining Philosophers Problem
+# 🧠🍝 Filosofos: the perch route.

 ![Project Banner](https://media.giphy.com/media/26ufdipQqU2lhNA4g/giphy.gif)

-**Filosofos** is a C++ console application developed with **Visual Studio Code**, aiming to demonstrate the classic **Dining Philosophers Problem** — a fundamental example of synchronization issues in concurrent processing.
+**Filosofos** is a C++ console application developed with **Visual Code**, aiming to demonstrate the classic **Dining Philosophers Problem, the Barber and more.** — a fundamental example of synchronization issues in concurrent processing.
 This project provides both educational insight and a practical implementation of thread management and mutual exclusion in operating systems.

 ---